This post may contain affiliate links. This doesn’t cost you any more, and helps to support more great content. Thank you 🙂

 Although I just gave information for the general dilution of essential oils, some essential oils need further dilution to stay within safety guidelines.
 Following these guidelines can prevent adverse reactions including (but not limited to) irritation, phototoxicity, and sensitization.

-This is not an extensive list.
-I have chosen the essential oils that come up most often in our facebook group, and have included them below after pulling them out of the essential oil profiles included in Essential Oil Safety.
+This isn’t an extensive list.
+I’ve chosen the essential oils that come up most often in our facebook group, and have included them below after pulling them out of the essential oil profiles included in Essential Oil Safety.

 Please note that this list is limited to dilution safety only.
 Even when properly diluted, the particular essential oil still may not be the best choice for you or your child.
 The same considerations should be taken before using an essential oil (are you pregnant? taking medications? etc.).
 For more information read: Essential Oils and Children, Essential Oils and Pregnancy, and Essential Oils and Breastfeeding.